Please Read How You Can Help Keep the Encyclopedia Free

 - The Criterion of Reality is only used to check, after state vector reduction assigns an eigenstate to the unmeasured system, that the associated eigenvalue constitutes an element of reality.

-- (Separability) EPR make the tacit assumption that, because they are spatially separated, some “reality” pertains to the unmeasured component of the combined system.
+- (Separability) EPR make the tacit assumption that, when they are spatially separated, some “reality” pertains to both components of the combined system.

 - (Locality) EPR assume a principle of locality according to which, if two systems are far enough apart, the measurement (or absence of measurement) of one system does not directly affect the reality that pertains to the unmeasured system.
 (This non-disturbance is understood to include those quantities on the distant, unmeasured system whose values can be inferred from the reduced state of that system.)